Home and water heating

 Maintenance

 Heat pumps need regular maintenance to perform at their best.
-The main task is cleaning the filters, which you’ll need to do at least every quarter, as well as keeping the vanes and fins where the warm air comes out clean.
+The main task is cleaning the filters, which you’ll need to do at least every few months, as well as keeping the vanes and fins where the warm air comes out clean.
 The outside unit needs to be kept clear of vegetation or debris that might be blocking airflow and grilles, and regularly checked for corrosion.
-It’s also a good idea to get a professional to give it a once-over anually.
+It’s also a good idea to get a professional to give it a once-over annually.

 Using renewable energy